The Sunday Cookbook: Homemade Garlic Dill Pickles

 2 tablespoons of sea salt

-Cut garlic into thin slices.
-Sprinkle a small amount into the bottom of each jar.
+Sprinkle an even small amount of the thinly sliced garlic into the bottom of each jar.
+Set aside the remaining slices.

-Fill each jar 90% of the way with the boiling mixture.
-Immediately after tightening the cap on the jar.
+Fill each jar about 90% of the way with the boiling vinegar mixture.
+Immediately after pouring the vinegar mixture, tighten the cap onto the jar.

 Store jars in a cool area for 3 days at a minimum before using.